onzfonz/comp227/src/content/8/en/part8d.md

 Example uses [Material UI Icons](https://mui.com/components/material-icons/) to represent genders.

-**Note** that to access the id in the URL, you need to give [useParams](https://reactrouter.com/en/main/hooks/use-params) a proper type argument:
+**Notice** that to access the id in the URL, you need to give [useParams](https://reactrouter.com/en/main/hooks/use-params) a proper type argument:

 ```js
 const { id } = useParams<{ id: string }>();